-In the Port-VLAN ID column, specify the VLAN ID of the related VLAN: 2 or 3 Because end devices usually interpret untagged data packets, in the Acceptable packet types column, you specify the value admitAll for end device ports. ☐ Apply the settings temporarily.
-To do this, click the 🗸 button.
-The value in the Ingress filtering column h as no affect on how this example functions. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the interface configuration mode of interface 1/1. vlan participation include 2 The port $1/1$ becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan pvid 2 To assign the port VLAN ID $1/1$ to port 2. exit To change to the Configuration mode. interface 1/2 To change to the interface configuration mode of interface 1/2. vlan participation include 3 The port 1/2 becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan pvid 3 To assign the port VLAN ID 1/2 to port 3. exit To change to the Configuration mode. interface 1/3 To change to the interface configuration mode of interface $1/3$. vlan participation include 3 The port 1/3 becomes a member of the VLAN 3

-vlan pvid 3 To assign the port VLAN ID 1/3 to port 3.

-exit To change to the Configuration mode.

-interface 1/4 To change to the interface configuration mode of interface $1/4$.

-vlan participation include 2 The port $1/4$ becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag.

-vlan pvid 2 To assign the port VLAN ID 1/4 to port 2.

-exit To change to the Configuration mode.

-exit To change to the Privileged EXEC mode.

-show vlan id 3 To display details for VLAN 3.

-VLAN ID : 3

-VLAN Name : VLAN3

-VLAN Type : Static

-Interface Current Configured Tagging

-Include Include Include Include
+☐ In the Port-VLAN ID column, specify the VLAN ID of the related VLAN: 2 or 3 Because end devices usually interpret untagged data packets, in the Acceptable packet types column, you specify the value admitAll for end device ports. □ Apply the settings temporarily.
+To do this, click the ✓ button.
+The value in the Ingress filtering column has no affect on how this example functions. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode.

+The value in the Ingress filtering colu ımn has no affect on how this example functions. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the interface configuration mode of interface 1/1. vlan participation include 2 The port $1/1$ becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan pvid 2 To assign the port VLAN ID $1/1$ to port 2. exit To change to the Configuration mode. interface 1/2 To change to the interface configuration mode of interface 1/2. vlan participation include 3 The port $1/2$ becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan pvid 3 To assign the port VLAN ID $1/2$ to port 3. exit To change to the Configuration mode. interface 1/3 To change to the interface configuration mode of interface 1/3. vlan participation include 3 The port $1/3$ becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan pvid 3 To assign the port VLAN ID $1/3$ to port 3. exit To change to the Configuration mode. interface 1/4 To change to the interface configuration mode of interface $1/4$. vlan participation include 2 The port $1/4$ becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan pvid 2 To assign the port VLAN ID $1/4$ to port 2. exit To change to the Configuration mode. exit To change to the Privileged EXEC mode. show vlan id 3 To display details for VLAN 3.
+VLAN ID : 3 VLAN Name : VLAN3 VLAN Type : Static Interface Current Configured Tagging - 1/1 - Autodetect Tagged 1/2 Include Include 1/3 Include Include Untagged Untagged 1/4 - Autodetect Tagged 1/5 - Autodetect Tagged